ojas-kanotra/pwn.college_ojas/3_Comprehending_commands.md

 ```

 ### New Learnings
-- `ls` lists the contents (files and directories) of a directory
+- **LS Command Function**: The `ls` command lists the contents (files and directories) of a directory
-- Essential for exploring filesystem structure and finding files
+- **Filesystem Exploration**: Essential tool for exploring filesystem structure and discovering files
-- Can be used with paths to list contents of specific directories
+- **Path Flexibility**: Can be used with specific paths to list contents of any directory: `ls /path/to/directory`
-- Helpful for discovering renamed or unknown filenames
+- **File Discovery**: Helpful for finding renamed, hidden, or unknown filenames in directories
+- **Directory Navigation**: Fundamental command for understanding directory contents before navigation

 ### References
 None